mzgh13/builder-os-ideation/Ideation/FounderOS Refined MVP_ _Vertical Integration Hub & Intelligent Workflow Engine_.md

 ---

 This refined MVP strategy provides a robust, focused, and de-risked approach.
-It prioritizes delivering tangible value to a specific audience quickly, leveraging AI pragmatically, and building a strong foundation from which the more ambitious, long-term "CompanyOS" vision can be pursued, always guided by validated market needs and customer success.
+It prioritizes delivering tangible value to a specific audience quickly, leveraging AI pragmatically, and building a strong foundation from which the more ambitious, long-term "<SaaS-OS>" vision can be pursued, always guided by validated market needs and customer success.
 The explicit disambiguation of previous "Phase 0" concepts ensures clarity on this vertical-first path.